akeneo/onboarder-helpcenter/content/md/supplier-onboarder/supplier-firststeps-definition.md

 ![Onboarder Scheme](../img/onboarder-scheme.svg)

 Your retailer will give you access to your own Onboarder.
-As soon as your account is activated, you will receive an email with all the information to access your Onboarder.
+As soon as your account is activated, you will receive an email with all the information you need to access your Onboarder.